Rise to Success: Career Highlights of Curtis Sliwa

 On January 2, 2014, Curtis Sliwa returned to WABC, replacing Rush Limbaugh.

-June 2017: Eboni Williams becomes co-host
+June 2017: Eboni Williams as Co-host

-February 2019: Juliet Huddy joins as co-host
+February 2019: Juliet Huddy as Co-host

-March 8, 2020: Announcement to Run for Mayor
+March 8, 2020: Announcement of Mayoral Run in 2021

 On March 8, 2020, Curtis Sliwa announced that he would run for mayor of New York City in 2021 as a Republican.

-March 2021: Radio Program Hiatus
+March 2021: Radio Program Hiatus for Mayoral Candidacy

-In March 2021, Curtis Sliwa's radio program went on hiatus after he officially declared his candidacy for mayor.
+In March 2021, Curtis Sliwa's radio program went on hiatus after he declared his candidacy for mayor.

-February 13, 2025: Announces Candidacy for Mayor
+February 13, 2025: Announcement of Mayoral Candidacy

-February 2025: Second Candidacy Announcement
+February 2025: Second Radio Program Hiatus